 PRIORITIES FOR RESEARCH

-Seven strategic RD&E themes have been identified.
+Seven strategic RD&E themes were identified:

 - Animal welfare assessment